mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Truth.

 **Questioner:** Truth.
 Okay.
-So this kind of the ultimate, we’re talking about the ultimate now, and whatever, in terms of the metaphor of an ancient mirror.
+So this is kind of the ultimate, we’re talking about the ultimate now, and whatever, in terms of the metaphor of an ancient mirror.
 Right?

 **Katagiri Roshi:** Uh-huh.